 - 1/4 cup dried cranberries

 - 1/4 cup golden raisins

-- Toss the cubed butternut squash in the oil, sugar, paprika, salt, coriander, cumin, black pepper, nutmeg and cayenne.
+- Toss the cubed butternut squash in the oil, sugar, smoked paprika, salt, coriander, cumin, black pepper, nutmeg and cayenne.
 Spread out evenly onto a rimmed sheet pan and bake for 20 minutes.
-No need to toss, just rotate the pan halfway through.
+No need to turn or toss the squash, just rotate the pan halfway through.

-- Drizzle with 1/4 cup of the dressing or more to taste.
+- Drizzle with desired amount dressing or more to taste.
 Serve warm.